Long Term Events

 By this point in the war many South Vietnamese were living lives they no longer recognised as they had been forced to leave their lands and were living in camps reliant on Americans for food and shelter.

-Richard Nixon began to believe that the only way to win the war was to use increasing numbers of South Vietnamese troops to do the fighting.
-A process called ‘Vietnamisation’
+President Richard Nixon began to believe that the only way to win the war was to use increasing numbers of South Vietnamese troops to do the fighting.
+This process was called ‘Vietnamisation’

 1968 (21st January)